digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 ### permitted-development-rights

-A list of the permitted development rights for this area.
+A list of the permitted development rights removed by the article 4 direction.

 Separate the rights in the list using semicolons.